 CT-NRT was created under funding from NASA, for use in the OCO-2 project.

 CT-NRT.v2018-1 is the current release.
 It provides results from 2016-Dec-24 to 2018-Apr-29.
 CT-NRT.v2018-1 starts from a CT2017 initial condition on 2016-Dec-24 using the p1dm suite member.
 For dates before 1 January 2017, we recomment use of the standard CarbonTracker release (CT2017).

-CT-NRT.v2017 differs from our standard CarbonTracker projects in several ways:
+CT-NRT.v2018-1 differs from our standard CarbonTracker product in the following ways:

 Previous releases of CT-NRT are available from ftp://aftp.cmdl.noaa.gov/products/carbontracker/co2/.